Sparkling wines, easier on the budget than Champagne

-NEW YORK (Reuters) - Krug Champagne, which sold at auction for nearly $5,000 a bottle earlier this month, may be a bit too pricey for many holiday budgets, but wine experts say there are more affordable alternatives on offer.
+NEW YORK, Dec 27 (Reuters) - Krug Champagne, which sold at auction for nearly $5,000 a bottle earlier this month, may be a bit too pricey for many holiday budgets, but wine experts say there are more affordable alternatives on offer.

 Sparkling wines, from France, Spain, Germany and the United States, are a good substitute for Champagne and won’t break the budget.